It is unlikely that our workaday situations are going to change much in the next few years.

 When you look at it, the fact is that most of us actually manage quite well with an amazingly large amount of stress and pressure.

-What usually tips the balance is the unexpected:
+What usually tips the balance is unexpected events:

 That's when our stress coping mechanisms shut down, break down or go on strike.